 A mature seed has a diploid (2N) embryo which develops from a fertilized egg or zygote.
 It results from the union of a sperm (1N), from a germinated pollen, with a female egg (1N) in the embryo sac.
 It is the embryo that ultimately gives rise to a new plant.

-The embryo can be distinguished from the other major parts of a seed based on component parts and function.
+The embryo can be distinguished from the other major parts of the seed based on component parts and function.
 It consists of the epicotyl, hypocotyl, radicle, and one or two cotyledons.
-It is the one which develops into a plant with an upward growing shoot and a downward growing root system.
+It is the one that develops into a plant with an upward growing shoot and a downward growing root system.

 The seed covering is of maternal origin.
 This part of a seed consists of the seed coat or remnants of the nucellus and endosperm.
 Sometimes it consists of parts of the fruit.
 It covers and provides mechanical protection to the other parts of a seed.

-The seed coat is usually hard, thickened, brownish or otherwise colored, and partly impermeable to water.
+The seed coat is usually hard, thickened, brownish, or otherwise colored, and partly impermeable to water.
 It prevents excessive loss of water from within the seed and serves as a barrier against the entry of parasites.
-Hard seed coats cause dormancy, a condition which prevents germination when environmental conditions are not favorable for sustained growth of seedlings.
+Hard seed coats cause dormancy, a condition that prevents germination when environmental conditions are not favorable for the sustained growth of seedlings.